Jessica Reed

 How long does Girl Scout Cookies take to flower?

-If you enjoyed this strain, you might also like OG Kush.
+If you enjoyed this strain, you might also like Jack Herer, AK-47, MAC, Lemon Cherry Gelato, Pineapple Express, and White Widow.